 Humanities Montana grant applications are electronic.
 We strongly suggest you consult with Humanities Montana staff before applying for any grant.
-You may address questions to Humanities Montana staff at any time, at 406-243-6022, or via email to info@humanitiesmontana.org.
+You may address questions to Humanities Montana staff at any time, at 406-243-6022, in Montana at 800-624-6001 or via email to info@humanitiesmontana.org.